Key Takeaways

 Stages N1 & N2

-Transition into sleep and the bulk of sleep time.
+The on-ramp and the bulk of your night.
 Body temperature drops, heart rate slows.
 Easy to wake from.
-Accounts for ~50% of adult sleep.
+About half of adult sleep is spent here.

 Stage N3

-Physical restoration, tissue repair, immune function.
+The physical repair shop.
+Tissue repair, immune function, growth hormone release.
 Very hard to wake from.
-Growth hormone released.
-Most occurs in first half of night.
+Mostly happens in the first half of the night.

 Dream Stage

-Brain highly active, vivid dreams, memory consolidation, emotional processing.
+Brain is firing like it's awake.
+Vivid dreams, memory consolidation, emotional processing.
 Body paralyzed.
-Increases toward morning.
+Gets longer toward morning.

 02 Teenagers (14-17 years)